gosquared/gosquared-ios/README.md

 #Initialisation

 Make sure you initialise the library with your site token before calling any tracking / people methods otherwise the library will throw an exception.
 It is recommended to add the below line to your UIApplication's *didFinishLaunchingWithOptions* implementation.

-    [[GSTracker sharedInstance] setSiteToken:@"GSN-XXXXXX-I"];
+    [[GSTracker sharedInstance] setSiteToken:@"your-site-token" setAPIKey:@"your-api-key"];